yie1d/pydoll/README.md

 ### Event-Driven Automation

-React to page events and user interactions:
+React to page events and user interactions in real-time.
+This enables more sophisticated and responsive automations:

 ```python
 import asyncio